Read This First

 Prompt 3: Discuss whether sexual selection will prevent the human disposition from evolving more towards a pursuit of leisure.

-The section turns on Integrated Approach.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Integrated Approach in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Reasons Why John Maynard Keynes’ Prediction.
+Treat Reasons Why John Maynard Keynes’ Prediction as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Historically, individuals who can provide resources (e.g., food, shelter, financial stability) have been considered attractive mates.
 This has often correlated with a strong work ethic and the ability to accumulate wealth.